secwest/RobustRust/TurbofishAndAssociatedTypes.md

 In this modified example, we added a new endpoint `/info_xml` that accepts JSON data but returns an XML response.
 We also added the Turbofish operator `::<_, _, _, web::Json<Info>>` to the `to` function to explicitly specify the response type.
 This makes it clear that the handler functions expect a `web::Json<Info>` parameter, and the Rust compiler can ensure the correct types are used.

-`<_, _, _, web::Json&lt;Info>>` is a type annotation for the `to()` method that specifies the expected type of the handler function.
+`<_, _, _, web::Json<Info>>` is a type annotation for the `to()` method that specifies the expected type of the handler function.
 The `_` is a type placeholder, meaning the actual type will be inferred by the Rust compiler.
 This is useful when you want to provide only part of the type information, and let the compiler fill in the rest.

 In Actix Web, the `to()` method is used to specify the handler function for a route.
 The handler function takes a number of arguments depending on the configuration of the route.
 In general, a handler function can take up to 4 arguments: